MogammadShaqeelless16/UVU-AfricaHackathon/README.md

 ## Feedback and Support

 Have questions, suggestions, or need assistance?
-Contact our support team at [email] or visit our website [website] for more information.
+Contact our support team at shaqeelless@gmail.com or visit our website [website] for more information.

 ## About the Developer